-FACT: Foster parents do not pay any of a child’s medical expenses, other than over-the-counter medicines and supplies.
-Each child in foster care is covered by the governing jurisdiction for their medical, dental, and mental health care needs.
+FACT: Foster parents do not pay any of a child’s medical expenses other than over-the-counter medicines and supplies.
+The governing jurisdiction covers each child in foster care for their medical, dental, and mental health care needs.

-FACT: Foster parents must be financially stable, but they do not have to be wealthy at all!
-Home ownership is not a requirement, although there are rules about how many children you can foster based on the number of bedrooms in your residence.
+FACT: Foster parents must be financially stable, but they do not have to be wealthy!
+Homeownership is not a requirement, although there are rules about how many children you can foster based on the number of bedrooms in your residence.

-MYTH: You don’t have any choice of the types of children who get placed in your home, whether they are perfectly healthy or have a disability.
+MYTH: You can’t choose the types of children placed in your home, whether they are perfectly healthy or have a disability.

-FACT: You do have control over which children are placed in your home.
-However, the broader your parameters are the more quickly you will receive a placement.
+FACT: You have control over which children are placed in your home.
+However, the broader your parameters are, the more quickly you will receive a placement.

 MYTH: Foster parents have to stay at home with the children and cannot work full-time.

-FACT: Many of our foster parents work outside of the home and find childcare for their own children as well as their foster children.
+FACT: Many of our foster parents work outside of the home and find childcare for their children and their foster children.
 NewPath will advise you on childcare options.

-MYTH: Once I take in a foster child, I’m on my own without any help.
+MYTH: Once I take in a foster child, I’m alone without any help.

 FACT: NewPath will offer your family support to maintain the child’s placement in your home.
 For starters, before you even take in your first child, the agency staff works with you to develop a profile of the type of child best suited to the experience and capabilities of your family.

-MYTH: Children enter foster care because of their own juvenile delinquency.
+MYTH: Children enter foster care because of juvenile delinquency.